ss2cp/Data-Science-Graduates-Outcome-Analysis-and-H1B-Data-Cleaning/README.md

 - An inconvinience of converting Chinese into url can be solved with ```urllib.parse.quote([CompanyName])```

-- Selenium uses a incognito-similar window in Chrome for operations.
+- Selenium uses a incognito-similar Chrome window for operations.

 - Most websites do not allow too many search queries from the same IP address within certain timeframe. e.g. qichacha.com requires log in to paid membership after a certain threshold.